 D.2.10.
-Reinsurance Recoverables and Special Purpose Vehicles liabilities.
+Reinsurance Recoverables and Special Purpose Vehicles

+There are no Special Purpose Vehicles.
+FIL Life has reinsurance arrangements covering both the unit-linked and annuity liabilities.
 In both cases, the Reinsurance Recoverable Asset is valued using assumptions and methodology that are identical to the corresponding BEL, except for any counterparty default assumptions.
 Please refer to Section D.2.1 for details of the calculation.